cormullion/Karnak.jl/docs/src/basics.md

-    The study of graphs uses a lot of terminology, and many of the terms also have informal and familiar definitions.
-Usually the informal definitions are
+    The study of graphs uses a lot of terminology, and many of the terms also have informal and familiar meanings.
+Usually the informal meanings are
-    reasonably accurate and appropriate, but note that they also have precise definitions in the literature.
+    reasonably accurate and appropriate, but note that the words also have more precise definitions in the literature.

 ### Paths and cycles